Towards Temporal Compositional Reasoning in Long-Form Sports Videos: Experiments

 \subsubsection{Results on SportsTime.}

 In Table~\ref{tab:SportsTime_results}, we report performance on SportsTime across five task types and the overall average.
 Overall, the absolute accuracy is still far from solved: even strong proprietary models reach only 40.72\% (GPT-5) and 29.37\% (Gemini-2.5-Pro), while open-source baselines are substantially lower.
-This gap is expected because SportsTime demands temporal compositional reasoning over long-form matches, where decisive evidence is sparse, brief, and widely separated in time.
-Under a fixed frame budget, models may fail to retrieve the key moments and instead fall back to semantic priors, which particularly hurts \textit{Temporal} and \textit{Causal} questions that demand evidence-based linking across distant events.
+Such a low performance ceiling is expected because SportsTime demands temporal compositional reasoning over long-form matches, where decisive evidence is sparse, brief, and widely separated in time.
+Under a fixed frame budget, models may fail to retrieve the key moments and instead fall back to semantic priors, which particularly hurts Temporal and Causal questions that demand evidence-based linking across distant events.